 I'm Wallenberg Academy Research Fellow in the Department of Philosophy at Stockholm University, where I direct the Stockholm Centre for the Ethics of War and Peace.

-My other interests include wine, walking, eating, gardening, travelling to new places and making our house look pretty.
-I also really want a puppy.
+My other interests include wine, walking, eating, gardening and travelling to new places.

 You can email me at firstname.lastname@example.org.